 In 2011 I moved from Dorset to Horsham in West Sussex and I got a job in a coffee shop as a stop gap to provide an income.
 I left my Assistant Manager position there to return to the IT industry, and am now working for a training consultancy firm in the development team, providing IT Support and getting into SQL Server development.

 I have also long enjoyed photography, but had never really done very much until I started A Level photography in 2005.
-I used a Canon SLR camera as old as I am for most of my studies, and after completing it, I rewarded myself with a (used) Canon Digital SLR, the EOS 350D, my next upgrade was to a (used) Canon EOS 40D, and I have only recently upgrade to a 6D with an L series lens.
-Since then though, I have primarily used a 1950s Kodak, with black and white film.
+I used a Canon SLR camera as old as I am for most of my studies, and after completing it, I rewarded myself with a (used) Canon Digital SLR, the EOS 350D, my next upgrade was to a (used) Canon EOS 40D, and I eventually upgraded to a 6D with an L series.

 I have spent some time recently with film and old cameras, and have started processing my own black and white films again.
 I am hoping to try out lots of different old cameras to see what I can do with them.

-I set up this blog as a sort of drop zone for my thoughts and ideas, and to share with the online world things that interest me.
+This blog was set up as a sort of drop zone for my thoughts and ideas, and to share with the online world things that interest me.
 In my spare time I like to develop my photography skills and look after my blog.
-Initially this blog was hosted on wordpress.com, but that didn’t give me the control I wanted, and the access I wanted to tweak things, so I moved it onto a self-hosted installation, and now I also spend a lot of time messing around behind the scenes of it.
+Initially this blog was hosted on wordpress.com, but that didn’t give me the control I wanted.
+I tried Godaddy hosting, which was absolutely shite, so I moved it onto a self-hosted installation, and now I also spend a lot of time messing around behind the scenes of it.
 I like to think it’s to keep my hand in on the web development stuff.
 The site is a sort of constant hobby, as I can play with the appearance and themes, plugins, or just simply write a post.

 I hope that also through my website I can inspire people to try out something new; some of the photography projects I’ve posted are really simple, and anyone with almost any camera can do them without spending any money.
-Other things I’ve posted for inspiration are cheap to do, antique cameras are incredibly cheap on eBay or at car boot sales, and colour film is relatively cheap to process.
+I’ve posted some other things for inspiration that are cheap to do, antique cameras are incredibly cheap on eBay or at car boot sales, and colour film is relatively cheap to process.
 If you see something you like the idea of trying, share your results with the #Convexum tag on Instagram or Twitter, or share it on the Convexum Facebook page.